 Take any dish to the next level with this Vegan Chipotle Mayo.
 It's creamy and delicious, with a spicy kick that can't be beat!
 Perfect for pairing with tacos, oven fries, roasted veggies, and more.

 Chipotle Mayo is one of those perfect condiments that makes a dish go from ordinary to extra special without a lot of hassle.
 You just need a handful of simple ingredients and a blender.
 In less than 15 minutes, you'll have this amazing mayo to drizzle over tacos or spread on a sandwich.
-Use it as a chipotle aioli for dipping baked oven fries or add it to a black bean burrito bowl.
-You could even thin it out with a little water to turn it into a salad dressing.

 You'll love this Vegan Chipotle Mayo because it's: